openbmc/docs/designs/fail-boot-on-hw-error.md

 Currently this feature is a part of the base phosphor-logging design.
 If no one other then IBM sees value, we could roll this into the PEL-specific portion of phosphor-logging.

-A systemd target could be created to do the host stop and quiesce (and any other system specific things people need) but at this point there doesn't seem to be a ton of value in it.
-Could always be added later if needed.

 ## Impacts
 This will require some additional checking on reported logs but should have